FREQUENTLY ASKED QUESTIONS

 How can ion harvesting be used to produce hydrogen gas?

-Does ion harvesting work during dust storms on Mars?
+Is Ion harvesting anticipated to work during dust storms on Mars?

 How much electricity can ion harvesting produce on Mars?